RJ2506/Acit-Node-Project/breakdownOfWork.md

 Rodolf John Gayem:
 I worked on the following tasks:

-1. <Insert Some Task Here> - This task is responsible for xyz functionality.
+1. <Delete a reminder> - This task is responsible for deleting reminders.
-2. <Insert Some Task Here> - This task is responsible for xyz functionality.
+2. <Edit a reminder> - This task is responsible for editing a reminder.
-3. <Insert Some Task Here> - This task is responsible for xyz functionality.

 Clinton Wong:
 I worked on the following tasks:

-1. <Insert Some Task Here> - This task is responsible for xyz functionality.
+1. <Delete a reminder> - This task is responsible for deleting reminders.
-2. <Insert Some Task Here> - This task is responsible for xyz functionality.
+2. <Edit a reminder> - This task is responsible for editing a reminder.
-3. <Insert Some Task Here> - This task is responsible for xyz functionality.